kaosat-dev/Blenvy/tools/gltf_auto_export/README.md

         please read the dedicated [section](#collection-instances--nested-blueprints) below for more information

+    - Export dynamic and static objects seperatly : For MAIN scenes only (aka levels), toggle this to generate 2 files per level:

+        - one with all dynamic data: collection or instances marked as dynamic (aka saveable)
+        - one with all static data: anything else that is NOT marked as dynamic, the file name will have the suffix **_dynamic**

+        Ie if you add a "Dynamic" custom property/ component to either your collection instances or your blueprint, you get a clean seperation between

+        - your static level data (anything that will never change during the lifetime of your Bevy app)
+        - your dynamic objects (anything that will change during the lifetime of your Bevy app, that can be saved & reloaded in save files for example)

     - export materials library: check this if you want to automatically export material libraries (default: False) please read the dedicated [section](#materials) below for more information